microsoft/PartnerResources/_docs/Industry/Nonprofit/nonprofit-connect.md

 The best way to stay informed is to [sign up for partner communications](https://nonprofits.tsi.microsoft.com/EN-US/Microsoft-Cloud-for-Nonprofit-Sign-to-stay-Informed/).

 ## Make your opportunities visible to us
-The single most effective way to gain visibility to your great work is to keep your [opportunities in Partner Center](https://learn.microsoft.com/en-us/partner-center/manage-co-sell-opportunities) up to date.
-This provides critical signal to all of our teams within Tech for Social Impact.
+The most effective and successful partners keep their [opportunities in Partner Center](https://learn.microsoft.com/en-us/partner-center/manage-co-sell-opportunities) up to date.
+This provides critical insight to all of our teams within Tech for Social Impact.

+## Get into the spotlight on our Find a Partner page
+Implementation partners (SI's) that have demonstrated business readiness, technical readiness, and successful delivery with customers can be found in the [Microsot Cloud for Nonprofit section of our Find a Partner page](https://www.microsoft.com/en-us/nonprofits/partners?activetab=pivot1:primaryr5).
+To be added to this page please submit a request: [Microsoft Cloud for Nonprofit - Find a Partner web listing request](https://forms.office.com/r/g5kw5LztRD).

 ## Tell us about your wins
 Take a few moments to tell us more about your Microsoft Cloud for Nonprofit customer stories using the [Case Study Nomination form](https://forms.office.com/r/77NnUEB8sa).